linkfast/qox-exengine/README.md

 To-Do
 =====
-- Documentation (Wiki)
+- Documentation
 - Homepage

 How To Install
 ==============
-If not using Git Tools, just click ZIP icon at the top of the page to get the latest nightly release.
+If not using Git Tools, just click ZIP or TAG.GZ icon at the top of the page to get the latest nightly release.
 Remember that EE7 is an alpha product, but the releases contains minimal bugs, and is ready to development builds of your project.

 Remember that when changing version numbers (or revision) may be minor or mayor changes that can affect the desired function of your product.